-At Sumitomo Bakelite the CS Promotion Committee comprising the President and other executives determines the company-wide basic policy on customer satisfaction.
-In accordance with this policy, divisions and Group companies share the voice of the customer (needs) and work to improve business processes based on those needs.
+Our company has established a basic policy on the promotion of CS though the CS*1 Promotion Committee.
+In accordance with this basic policy, divisions and Group companies work together to share the voice (needs) of the customers and improve business processes based on this.

 Relations with Local Communities

 Our company's business activities rely on nature's bounty and for this reason we recognize the importance of conserving biodiversity.
 As such, we promote reduced environmental impacts and incorporate biodiversity conservation in our procurement policy.
 In terms of our initiatives during the product life cycle, we develop eco-friendly products, while outside of Japan we take part in local initiatives, including those that protect rare tree species.

 Furthermore, we are a promotion partner of "The Declaration of Biodiversity by Nippon Keidanren" and are implementing all possible measures following this declaration.

 The results of an investigation into the relationship between the business sites of our group worldwide and protected areas considered important in terms of biodiversity indicated that none of our business sites were located in these areas.
 Although not a protected area, the results of an ecosystem survey conducted in fiscal 2011 at the site of our Shizuoka Plant located in Fujieda City, Shizuoka Prefecture, confirmed the presence of killifish, an IA-rated endangered species.
 After determining the strong need for preserving the biodiversity of this site, we decided to create a company biotope.